wareya/BBAE/design.md

 With only two exceptions, each line is a sequence of tokens, separated by one or more space characters, followed by an end-of-line.
 A space character is either '` `' (0x20) or `\t`.
 An end-of-line is either a linefeed, the end of the file, or the beginning of a comment.
 The beginning of a comment is either `//` or `#`, after which all text is ignored until a linefeed or the end of the file.
 Lines that contain only a comment are considered to be blank.

 There are three types of tokens: symbol tokens, numeric tokens, and text tokens.
-Numeric tokens are all tokens that are not symbol tokens but begin with a . or - or digit.
+Numeric tokens are all tokens that are not symbol tokens but begin with a `.` or `-` or digit.
 A digit is any character out of `1234567890`.
-Symbol tokens are tokens that exactly match `=`, `{`, `}`, or `<-`. text tokens are all other tokens.
+Symbol tokens are tokens that exactly match `=`, `{`, `}`, or `<-`.
+Text tokens are all other tokens.

 The two exceptions are lines that begin with an `asm_clobber` or `asm` token.
 In the `asm_clobber` case, the sequence of characters between the first `<-` and last `<-` on the line are arbitrary text, and are not even subject to comment detection.
 In the `asm` case, all characters after the `asm` token until the end of the line are considered arbitrary text, and are not even subject to comment detection.